 Central Entry System

-The 0900 number that contestants ring to enter rodeos.
-Certain days and times are set for each rodeo and contestants must ring during these times.
-If contestants miss these dates they must then contact the rodeo's secretary direct, it's then up to the secretary if late entries are accepted.
+The on line system for taking rodeo entries.
+Certain days are set for each rodeo and contestants must enter during these times.
+If contestants miss these dates, they must then contact the national secretary direct.
 Visit the member info page during the season for Central Entry Dates.